groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/pdf.en.md

 ############################# About ############################
 about:
     enable: true
-    title: "Explore GroupDocs.Comparison for Node.js via Java API features"
+    title: "Explore GroupDocs.Comparison for Node.js via Java library features"
     link: "/comparison/nodejs-java/"
     link_title: "Learn more"
     picture: "about_viewer.svg" # 480 X 400
     content: |
        Get detailed reports about any differences inside PDF documents at your .NET applications.
-Use GroupDocs.Comparison for Node.js via Java APIs by adding a couple lines of code without any additional software or any other external libraries.
+Use GroupDocs.Comparison for Node.js via Java by adding a couple lines of code without any additional software or any other external libraries.
 Control any alterations in paragraphs, words, characters, shapes, and text styles inside your PDF files.
 Merging changes from many document versions to result PDF is available too.
 Process documents swiftly and without extra efforts.

 ############################# Steps ############################
 steps: